SubhankarHalder/DjangoTutorial/README.md

-This is the MDN Django Tutorial that created a local library
+This is the MDN Django Tutorial.
+This tutorial creates a catalog of a local library.